rodyherrera/Quantum/README.md

 ```

 Notice how we now specify the `server_name` with the domain through which we intend to route requests to our backend server.
 Subsequently, we employ reverse proxying with the same configuration as the preceding block.
 Should you opt for **SSL encryption**, you have the option to manually configure it at this juncture.
 Alternatively, you can leverage tools such as `certbot --nginx` for streamlined certificate management.

+Consider that you should adjust the endpoint set in the `VITE_SERVER` environment variable located in `client/.env`.

 Now, you just have to reload the NGINX configuration for the changes to take effect.